Corruption in Equatorial Guinea

 Because of the levels of corruption, the country always ranks near the bottom of Transparency International's (TI) Corruption Perceptions Index.
+In 2025, Equatorial Guinea scored 15 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Equatorial Guinea ranked 172nd among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among sub-Saharan African countries (Note: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Republic of the Congo, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.) was 68, the average was 32 and the worst was 9.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average was 42, and the worst was 9 (ranked 181, in a two-way tie).

-In 2024, only four countries had lower scores in the Index of 180 countries worldwide, where the country with the highest score is perceived to have the most honest public sector.
-Only two countries scored lower in sub-Saharan Africa.
-It is the only nation in the world since 2008 to receive a score of 'zero' for budget transparency.
+Equatorial Guinea is the only nation in the world since 2008 to receive a score of 'zero' for budget transparency.
 In 2008, a U.S. State Department report indicated that officials in Equatorial Guinea are frequently engaging in corruption and illegal practices with impunity.
 In 2014, the country received a score of zero on TI's Open Budget Index.
 From 1996 to 2013, the Economic Intelligence Unit gave the country a score of 0.0 for "control of corruption".
 On the National Resource Governance Institute's Resource Governance Index, Equatorial Guinea received a "failing" score of 13/100, ranking 56th out of 58 countries.
 On "reporting practices", it received a score of 14/100, for a rank of 55th.

 In 2011, Freedom House put Equatorial Guinea in its "worst of the worst" category for governments that violate human rights and civil liberties, which also includes North Korea, Sudan, and Turkmenistan.
 In its 2014 world report, Human Rights Watch (HRW) stated: "Corruption, poverty, and repression continue to plague Equatorial Guinea. ...
 Vast oil revenues fund lavish lifestyles for the small elite surrounding the president, while a large proportion of the population continues to live in poverty.
 Mismanagement of public funds and credible allegations of high-level corruption persist, as do other serious abuses, including arbitrary detention, secret detention, and unfair trials."